ra-jeev/write-assist-ai/README.md

 ## 🚀 Release Notes

+### v0.7.2

+#### Added

+- Support for `typst (.typ)` files.
+- `gpt-5.1` model to the selection dropdown, and made it the default model.

+#### Changed

+- README updated for troubleshooting the **"reasoning not supported"** errors with custom models with a proxy.

+#### Fixed

+- Fixed an issue where the API progress indicator would not auto dismiss on API errors.
+- Fixed an issue where the dynamic API-KEY change would not reflect in the subsequent requests without a reload.

 ### v0.7.1

 #### Added

 - New setting `writeAssistAi.openAi.reasoningEffort` to control model reasoning for newer models.

 #### Changed

 - Improved handling of truncated API responses with a new retry mechanism.

 #### Fixed

 - Fixed an issue where Code Actions would not reappear after cancelling a request.

 ### v0.7.0